2018 London Broncos season: August

-The Broncos kick-off the Super League Qualifiers with a fixture at Widnes Vikings in front of the Thursday evening Sky Sports cameras.
-Trailing 0–6 at the break Danny Ward's men produce a stunning second half performance to earn a dramatic 21-20 come from behind victory.
-Mark Ioane crosses early in the second half to reduce the arrears, and despite falling 4-14 behind, 3 tries in nine minutes from Daniel Harrison and a Kieran Dixon double, the second a 70-metre interception, puts the Londoners 20-14 ahead.
-The hosts level in a tense finale, only for Jarrod Sammut to win it for the London Broncos with a long range field goal in the dying seconds of a riveting contest.
+The Broncos kicked-off the Super League Qualifiers with a fixture at Widnes Vikings in front of the Thursday evening Sky Sports cameras.
+Trailing 0–6 at the break Danny Ward's men produced a stunning second half performance to earn a dramatic 21-20 come from behind victory.
+Mark Ioane crossed early in the second half to reduce the arrears, and despite falling 4-14 behind, 3 tries in nine minutes from Daniel Harrison and a Kieran Dixon double, the second a 70-metre interception, put the Londoners 20-14 ahead.
+The hosts leveled, only for Jarrod Sammut to win it for the London Broncos with a long range field goal in the dying seconds.

-The Broncos entertain current Super League champions, Leeds Rhinos in Round 2, and a season's best home crowd of 1,904 witness an entertaining encounter with the Broncos registering 22 unanswered second half points, although these are not enough to prevent a 32–48 defeat.
+The Broncos entertained current Super League champions, Leeds Rhinos in Round 2, and a season's best home crowd of 1,904 witnessed an entertaining encounter with the Broncos registering 22 unanswered second half points, although these were not enough to prevent a 32–48 defeat.
 A brave effort sees Rhys Williams bag another brace while there is a first professional try for Daniel Hindmarsh.
-Kieran Dixon and Ben Hellewell also cross the chalk-line in their 100th appearances for the club.
+Kieran Dixon and Ben Hellewell also crossed the chalk-line in their 100th appearances for the club.